frontity/step-by-step-tutorial/tutorial/part3-displaying-posts/display-posts-and-pages-separately.md

 Let's distinguish between the two now.

 Create a new file and call it `page.js`.
 Copy the contents of `post.js` into `page.js` and rename the component.
+Remember to change the `export` line as well - line 18 in the code sample below.

 ```jsx
 // File: /packages/my-first-theme/src/components/page.js